mosaicnetworks/monetd/docs/network.md

 **monetcli network location** outputs the location of the `monetcli` configuration file.

 **monetcli network new** creates a new template network.toml.
-If the target already exists this command will exit without changes unless you specify the \-\-force option.
+If the target already exists this command will exit without changes unless you specify the `--force` option.
 If you do specify the force option, then it will rename the existing configuration with a .~n~ suffix, where n is the lowest integer where the folder does not already exist.

 **monetcli network params** is an interactive command to set the `monetcli` parameters that are pushed to monet hub configuration files.
 These options are:

 + **Logging level** controls which messages are written to the logs.
 Select from the list, they are sorted from outputting the most messages to the fewest.
 + **eth.listen** controls where EVM-Lite listens.
-The default :8080 will normally be fine here.
+The default `:8080` will normally be fine here.
 + **eth.cache** is the size of the EVM-Lite cache
 + **babble.listen** IP:PORT of Babble node, which must exactly match this node's entry in peers.json
 + **babble.service-listen** IP:PORT of Babble HTTP API service